metaps/sp-rails-saml/README.md

 ```

 At this point, you need to write your account table name in `reference_table_name`.
-This will generate the saml templates for controller, view, initializer, etc.
+This will generate the saml templates for controller, view, model, initializer, etc.

 **Controller**
 - [app/controllers/saml/sessions_controller.rb](https://github.com/metaps/sp-rails-saml/blob/develop/lib/generators/sp-rails-saml/templates/controllers/sessions_controller.rb)